RajendraMarkad/MERN/FrontEnd_Interview_Notes/ReactJs.md

 - Tree shaking works best with static analysis, meaning it can struggle with dynamic code (like conditional imports or certain side-effects).
 - Not all libraries are tree-shakable.
 Some might include side-effects or non-ES6 module code.

-✨ In Summary:

-Tree shaking is an essential practice in modern JavaScript development.
-It keeps your code clean and your applications performing at their best. 🌐
+✨ In Summary: tree shaking is a feature of bundlers like Webpack and Rollup, which analyze your code to remove unused parts.
+Babel assists in the build process but doesn't perform tree shaking itself.